Skip to content

 • Vegetables (like spinach, broccoli, and carrots)

-Fiber helps your good gut bacteria grow and stay strong.
+Fiber helps your good gut bacteria grow and stay strong, supporting mood and cognitive clarity.

 2. Add Prebiotics

-Prebiotics are special types of fiber that feed your good gut bacteria.
+Prebiotics are special types of fiber that specifically nourish good gut bacteria.
 Foods with prebiotics include:

 • Garlic